ravinderpayal/ravinderpayal.github.io/_posts/2017-03-15-Simple-and-Light-Weight-Image-or-Content-Slider-for-Angular2.md

 ---
 layout: post
-title: Simple and Lightweight Angular 2 Image or Content Slider by Ravinder Payal
+title: Simple and Lightweight Image or Content Slider for Angular 2 by Ravinder Payal
 author: ravinder_payal
 ---
 <p>